ballerina-platform/ballerina-dev-website/learn/guides/observing-ballerina-programs/observing-your-application-with-prometheus-grafana-jaeger-and-elastic-the-stack.md

 ### Configuring Advanced Tracing for Ballerina

-Tracing can be enabled in Ballerina with the few configurations as mentioned above in the [Observing a Ballerina Service](#observing-a-ballerina-service) section.
+Tracing can be enabled in Ballerina with the few configurations mentioned above in the [Observing a Ballerina Service](#observing-a-ballerina-service) section.
 This section mainly focuses on the configuration options with the description and possible values.

-The sample configuration that enables tracing and uses Jaeger as the tracer as provided below.
+The sample configuration that enables tracing and uses Jaeger as the tracer is provided below.

 ```toml
 [ballerina.observe]